KickItLikeShika/KickItLikeShika.github.io/_posts/2024-07-24-how-to-fine-tune-llama-3-models-using-LoRA.md

         """
     )
     messages = [
-        # the system prompt is very important to adjust the control the behavior of the model, make sure to use properly accoring to your task
+        # the system prompt is very important to adjust/control the behavior of the model, make sure to use it properly accoring to your task
         {"role": "system", "content": "You're a document classifier, try to classify the given document as relevant or irrelevant"}, {"role": "user", "content": prompt},
         {"role": "assistant", "content": row['answer']}